AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

         -   The key can contain only Base64-encoded characters.
         -   The key cannot contain equal signs \(=\).
     3. Press the Esc key to exit the edit mode, and enter `:wq` to save the file and exit.
-    4. On the command line, run the following command to assign `400` permissions on the authentication file.
+    4. On the command line, run the following command to change the permission on the authentication file to `400`.
 This way, only the owner of the file can view the content of the file.

         ```
         sudo chmod 400 /root/mongo/keyFile/mongodb.key
         ```

-    **Note:** This authentication file is applied to all replica set nodes.
+    **Note:** This authentication file applies to all replica set nodes.

 5. Perform the following operations to prepare two empty nodes for the replica set:
     1. Run the following command to create two copies of the mongod.conf file.
 The two copies are used as the configuration files for the other two nodes.